 I have noticed a significant shift in my creative process over the past few years..
 My art has became less constrained and more spontaneous.
 I have learnt to trust in the process and to understand and appreciate that there is no right or wrong way of painting, and that what I had previously judged as being a mistake or not good enough, was in fact a beautiful expression in its own right.

-My artistic process has become highly intuitive and unconstrained.
-I typically start with a spontaneous background which is then layered upon.
+My artistic process typically starts with a spontaneous background which is then layered upon.
 I often integrate symbolism, abstract markings, images, with multiple layers of mixed media techniques.
 My artwork is very diverse and covers various styles/genres, themes, colour schemes, etc. often reflecting the mood of the day or week.
-The one thing which ties all my work together is that each piece represents feelings and emotions.
+I don't call myself an outsider artist, but feel that it sits outside mainstream.
+The one thing which ties all my work together is that each piece represents human feelings and emotions.

-It has taken courage to express some of my deepest emotions and experiences in a visual way, and it has taken even more courage to share this openly with others.
-I hope that my journey, my experiences, my feelings and my art resonates with others and potentially connects with their experience of being a feeling human being.
+It has taken courage to express some of my deepest emotions and experiences in a visual way, and it has taken even more courage to share my art openly with others.
+I hope that my art resonates with others and connects with their experience of being a sentient being.